Omochin/eveonline-type-ids/README.md

 ## What is it?
-A script that generates html and csv of type ids from STATIC DATA EXPORT (SDE).
+A script that generates html and CSV of type ids from STATIC DATA EXPORT (SDE).
+CSV can be opened with Google Spreadsheets or Excel.

 ## Usage
 This script is written in python 3.x.